EconometricInstitute/feb22012-programming-website/data/week4/1-abstract-classes.md

 For example, you would write  `public abstract class MyAbstractClass` as the class header.
 This then allows you to to use the `abstract` keyword in method headers for which you do not want to provide an implementation.
-For example the method header `public abstract ReturnType nameOfMethod();`, would for subclasses to implement a method called `nameOfMethod` similar to when it would implement and interface.
+For example the method header `public abstract ReturnType nameOfMethod();`, would require subclasses to implement a method called `nameOfMethod`, similar to when it would implement an interface requiring to implement a method.

 Since an abstract class is designed to be finished in a subclass, a `final abstract class` is not allowed, as forbidding subclasses of an abstract class would imply it can never be finished, and thus never used.